-Exchange requests to one full-term class after the first week of the semester for another with the same amount of credits must be submitted with an Even Exchange Enrollment Request form by the end of during the second week of the semester.
-A signature or attached email approval must be submitted for any class to add.
+Requests to exchange one full-term class for another with the same amount of credits must be submitted after the first week of the semester, with an Even Exchange Enrollment Request form, by the end of the second week of the semester.
+An instructor's signature must be submitted for any class to be added.
 Even exchange of class/credit will remove the dropped class completely from a student's transcript.
-Classes dropped after the 100 percent refund period that are not "even exchanged" will remain on a transcript with a grade of "W," and may affect financial aid for students.
+Classes dropped after the 100 percent refund period that are not "even exchanged" will remain on a transcript with a grade of "W," and may affect student financial aid.

 Submission of an Even Exchange form does not guarantee the request will be processed.
-Students are responsible to check to see if their request was granted and to verify the accuracy of their course schedule through myWNC.
+Students are responsible for checking to see if their request was granted and to verify the accuracy of their course schedule through myWNC.

 After registering for classes, students can locate information on required and recommended books for their classes through myWNC, by visiting the campus bookstore, or online.
 Students visiting the bookstore in person are encouraged to bring a printed copy of their class schedule.

 Western Nevada College reserves the right to cancel classes in which there is insufficient enrollment.

 Students are expected to attend all classes for which they have registered.
 An instructor may fail any student when the student has an excessive number of absences as identified in the course syllabus.
 In general, if a student misses a number of hours greater than the number of units to be earned in the course, this may be considered excessive.